-The 29th NBA Draft Lottery ping-pong balls will be bouncing behind closed doors Tuesday with 1,000 permutations in play and the top three picks in this year’s NBA Draft (Thursday, June 27) at stake.
-Ever since the New York Knicks won the lottery (and the opportunity to draft Patrick Ewing) in 1985, the process has been a magnet for conspiracy theories.
+The 2017 NBA Draft Lottery ping-pong balls will be bouncing behind closed doors Tuesday, May 16, with the results unveiled at 8:00 p.m.
+ET prior to Game 2 of the Western Conference Finals between the San Antonio Spurs and Golden State Warriors.
+With the top three picks in this year’s NBA Draft (Thursday, June 22) at stake — as well as franchise-altering trade scenarios triggered by the results — this year's 33rd annual NBA Draft Lottery is in many ways more important than the NBA Draft itself.
+Yet ever since the New York Knicks won the first NBA Draft Lottery in 1985, the process has been a magnet for conspiracy theories.

 “It’s too delicious.
 If you want to go on YouTube you can see the (1985) lottery where I supposedly had the frozen card.
 It’s all too delightful,” said Commissioner David Stern, discussing the NBA Draft Lottery with ABC during the 2012 NBA Finals and referencing the popular urban legend that the New York Knicks’ envelope had been frozen prior to the 1985 lottery, ensuring that Stern would be able to pick the Knicks’ envelope for the No. 1 overall pick Patrick Ewing.

-The NBA Draft Lottery has evolved from the Commissioner pulling envelopes out of a spinning bin to today’s complicated ping-pong ball method overseen by the accounting firm of Ernst & Young — the pillar of integrity who recently settled with the feds, paying $123 million to squash a tax-fraud probe stemming from $2 billion in unpaid taxes.
+The NBA Draft Lottery has evolved from the Commissioner pulling envelopes out of a spinning bin to today’s complicated ping-pong ball method overseen by the accounting firm of Ernst & Young — the pillar of integrity that paid $123 million to the feds in 2013 in order to squash a tax-fraud probe stemming from $2 billion in unpaid taxes.

-The weighted system gives the team with the NBA’s worst record (Orlando Magic in 2013) a 25 percent chance to win, the second-worst club (Charlotte Bobcats) a 19.9 percent chance, the third-worst (Cleveland Cavaliers) a 15.6 percent chance and on down the line to the 14th and final non-playoff team (Utah Jazz) with a 0.5 percent shot at the No. 1 overall pick.
+The weighted system gives the team with the NBA’s worst record (Brooklyn Nets, whose pick is owned by the Boston Celtics) a 25 percent chance to win, the second-worst club (Phoenix Suns) a 19.9 percent chance, the third-worst (Los Angeles Lakers) a 15.6 percent chance and on down the line to the 14th and final non-playoff team (Miami Heat) with a 0.5 percent shot at the No. 1 overall pick.

 After the top three picks have been determined by lottery, picks 4-through-14 are placed in reverse order of record.
 The lottery is intended to give the worst teams a chance to draft the best players, without handing the worst team the No. 1 pick outright.
 Sometimes the ball bounces your way and sometimes it doesn’t.
 But the results can be the difference between LeBron James and Darko Milicic.

-There have been a few statistical anomalies in the draft lottery over the years.
+There have been many statistical anomalies over the years.
 And each long shot has had a suspicious story to tell.

 1993 – Orlando Magic – Chris Webber

-The Magic won their second of back-to-back lotteries, having selected Shaquille O’Neal with the top spot the year before.
-Orlando traded the Fab Five leader Webber for Anfernee “Penny” Hardaway, a castmate of Shaq’s in Blue Chips.
-Despite having the best record of any non-playoff team, the Magic — who nearly made the playoffs with a roster that included a rookie Shaq and little else — won the lottery (and a Superman sidekick) despite having the longest odds.
+The Magic won their second of back-to-back lotteries, having selected Shaquille O’Neal with the top spot in 1992.
+Orlando traded Webber for Anfernee “Penny” Hardaway, a castmate of Shaq’s in Blue Chips.
+Despite having the best record of any non-playoff team, the Magic won the lottery (and a Superman sidekick) despite having the longest odds.
 Doesn't take the Big Aristotle to do the math on this one, which was so shady it actually resulted in a rule change in the lottery process.

 2008 – Chicago Bulls – Derrick Rose